thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iii_kotlin_basics.md

 # Section III: Kotlin Basics

 Let's write our first Kotlin application.
-Right-click the `src/main/kotlin` folder, click "New", and select "Kotlin file/class" to create a new Kotlin file.
+Right-click the `src/main/kotlin` folder, click "New", and select "Kotlin file/class" to create a new Kotlin file (or just use the `hello.kt` file that was created with the archetype).
 Call it "Launcher" or whatever you like.
 This file will serve as the entry point to launch our application.

 ## 3.1 Hello World